 FAQs

-Other more recognized styles of acupuncture work to diagnose the underlying Chinese medical patterns that correlate to the symptoms of the patient.
-While we certainly want to know and do gather symptom information to inform our decision-making, Classical Five-Element Acupuncture focuses on diagnosing the underlying and prevailing cause that creates the symptoms and diseases in the first place.
-We aim to correct the core imbalance that leads to disease processes, which also makes it an excellent form of preventive medicine.
-In doing so, each treatment cumulatively fortifies one's inherent ability to heal on all levels.
-Because this style of acupuncture can never separate a person into 'parts', treatment addresses all aspects of a person at once.
+Most modern acupuncture styles work to diagnose the underlying Chinese medical patterns that correlate to the symptoms of the patient.
+While we certainly want to know symptom information to inform our decision-making, Classical Five-Element Acupuncturists focus on diagnosing the underlying and prevailing cause that creates the symptoms in the first place.
+My aim is to address the core imbalance that leads to maladies of body and mind, which also makes it an excellent form of preventive medicine!
+Each treatment builds upon the next to fortify one's inherent ability to heal on all levels.
+Treatment addresses all aspects of a person at once rather than focusing on one part of the body before the next part.
 Because of this, patients time and time again report additional, unexpected benefits that make their lives better physically, mentally, emotionally, and energetically.

 What can I expect after I set up my first acupuncture appointment?

-Every first acupuncture appointment begins with an Initial Intake.
-At this intake, we will meet together to go over your health history and a review of systems from a body-mind-spirit perspective.
+Every first acupuncture appointment typically lasts 2 hours beginning with an Initial Intake.
+At this intake, we will meet together to go over your health and history from a body-mind-spirit perspective.
 You will get to establish the main reasons you are coming in for treatment in greater detail than our phone meeting.
 There will also be a physical exam in which I assess your structure and energy followed by your first treatment.

-When appropriate, Jennifer will include the use of moxa in your treatments.
-Moxibustion is a supportive part of treatment in which moxa cones are placed upon the acupuncture point and burned just enough to bring warmth to the area.
-Moxa is an herb from the artemesia plant that warms the point to activate the Qi (energy) before needling.
+When appropriate, I will include the use of moxa in your treatments.
+Moxa is an herb from the artemesia plant.
+Moxibustion is a supportive and nourishing part of treatment in which moxa cones are placed upon the acupuncture point and burned just enough to bring warmth to the area.

-Follow-up treatments are very important in order to allow your energy to be strengthened to attain balance and benefits.
+Follow-up treatments are very important in order to allow treatment effects to take hold in a way that support overall lasting benefits.
 Each treatment has a cumulative effect and builds upon the others.
+A series of acupuncture treatments are necessary rather than a one-off appointment.
+Please call to discuss how this would look for your individual health.

 How often do acupuncture treatments need to be in order to be effective?

 At first when you begin acupuncture, your treatments should be on a weekly basis in order to give the treatments time to build up your Qi/energy.
-Once, we together are able to see beneficial results of your energy holding stronger on its own, we space treatment out to once every two weeks, then again to monthly, or even seasonally.
+Once, you and I are able to see beneficial results of your energy holding stronger on its own independent of acupuncture, we space treatment out to once every two weeks, then again to monthly, or even seasonally.

 Do you prescribe herbs?

-No. This is because the focus is on treating the root cause which creates symptoms, rather than on the symptoms themselves.
-Other acupuncturists who do prescribe Chinese herbs are using them to treat the patterns they diagnose that correlate with certain symptoms.
-Classical Five-Element Acupuncturists understand that when you treat the root of what leads to illness, then the symptoms will unravel.
+No. This is because the focus is on treating the root cause of symptoms, rather than on the symptoms themselves.
+Other acupuncturists who do prescribe Chinese herbs are using them to treat certain patterns they diagnose that correlate with certain symptoms.
+Alternatively, Classical Five-Element Acupuncturists treat the root of what leads to those symptoms and illness.
 Further, when the symptoms are the main focus of treatment, there is a tendency for them to resurface at a later time.

-Oftentimes, Jennifer finds that people are relieved to discover they won't be asked or expected to take another pill or herb.
-Sometimes, it makes sense for someone to take a medication or supplement to feel better as they are healing as a way of supporting the process.
-All medications, herbs, and supplements should be discussed during the initial intake with Jennifer or as they are added into a health regimen.
+Oftentimes, I find that people are relieved to know that they won't be asked or expected to take another pill or herb.
+Sometimes, it makes sense for someone to take a medication or supplement to feel better as they are healing!
+All medications, herbs, and supplements should be discussed during the initial intake or as they are added into a health regimen.

 Can Classical Five-Element Acupuncture help with my ________??